 For example, “I am a perfectionist, so I never finish projects”.
 Turn it into “I like doing the best job possible, I can learn that my best is good enough.”

 Finally, hypnosis can play an enormously powerful role in changing your mindset – no matter how you want to change it.

 Self-hypnosis is especially apt at helping you to develop a positive attitude, so it's conducive to a growth mindset and manifesting goals with the Law of Attraction.

 Hypnosis just involves guiding you into a highly relaxed, maximally receptive place.

 This is where your subconscious mind is no longer protected by the limiting defense mechanisms of your conscious mind.

 Once you're in this state, if you hear suggestions that promote a new positive mindset, you can take them on board and start to incorporate them into your daily thinking.

-So, if you want to grow and change, becoming the best version of yourself.
+So, if you want to grow and change, become the best version of yourself.

 Why not try self-hypnosis to see how it can change your thinking for the better?